 Rottnest Ferries depart from Hillarys Boat Harbour and take approximately 45 minutes.
 This is a good option if you’re staying in Perth’s northern suburbs.
 However, ferries from Hillarys are less frequent and only travel two or three times per day.
 They’re also slightly more expensive than departing from Fremantle.

-In short, tickets to Rottnest without any special discounts are at least $79 without extra luggage or bikes.
+In short, tickets to Rottnest without any special discounts are at least $79 without any extra luggage or bikes.
 The booking systems on the website are a cumbersome affair and you’ll need to select various options before you find out how much the final cost is.

 To find cheap tickets to Rottnest Island, it’s worth checking the deals or special offers with each ferry company.
 They generally offer different perks under the deals or special offers section on their websites.